farmOS/farmOS/docs/guide/export.md

 the bottom that will generate and download a CSV file.
 Any sorts or filters that are applied to the list will be represented in the CSV output.

+**Warning: CSV exports do not include all data.**

+The [farmOS API](/development/api) is the best way to get access to all raw data in a farmOS instance.

 ## KML

 The *farmOS KML* module provides an option for exporting the geometry of one or